How to Move Columns in Excel?

 - Step 9: Now we have data organized in order.

 Like this, we can move columns in excel from one position to another to change the position and arrange the data in order.

 Note: the First option is a quick risky one because if you forget the option of holding the shift key you may lose the data.
 Though it will intimate you before replacing.

 This has been a guide to Move Columns in Excel.
-Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method and downloadable excel template.
+Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –